Mak5er/Downloader-Bot/README.md

 Commands:

 - /start : Start the conversation with the bot.
-- /setting : Change the language preference.
+- /setting : Change the bot settings.

 Users can also send feedback and the bot will provide answers.